Fel1xgte/Dynamic-Scheduling-System/README.md

 1. **User Input:** Users enter tasks or events through the frontend.
 2. **Data Processing:** The backend extracts relevant details using NLP, ranks tasks based on priority, and resolves conflicts.
-3. **Storage & Retrieval:** Processed events are stored in MongoDB and retrieved when needed.
+3. **Storage & Retrieval:** Processed events are stored with MongoDB and retrieved when needed.
 4. **Suggestions & Updates:** The system provides optimized scheduling suggestions and updates the user's calendar.

 ## Key Components